tuomaseerola/MP_DataChallenge/README.md

 It would be also desirable to be able to explain what the model does in plain language.

-## Present task: Explain emotion ratings using acoustic descriptors
+## Explain emotion ratings using acoustic descriptors

 For this task, let’s focus on static ratings (a single aggregated mean rating for the whole excerpt) using static musical features already